-Nord Stream 2 is a new offshore natural gas pipeline being constructed to connect Europe to the world's largest reserves in Northern Russia.
+Nord Stream 2 is a 1,200km-long offshore natural gas pipeline being constructed to connect Europe to the world’s largest reserves in Northern Russia.
 Russia’s state-owned Gazprom will own and operate the pipeline through its wholly-owned subsidiary Nord Stream 2.

-Nord Stream 2 is an expansion of the existing Nord Stream pipeline and is expected to supply energy to approximately 26m households a year, with a capacity of 55 billion cubic metres (bcm).
-The energy delivered by the proposed infrastructure project will be equivalent to the amount of energy transported using between 600 and 700 LNG tankers.
+Nord Stream 2 is an expansion of the existing Nord Stream pipeline and is expected to supply energy to approximately 26 million households a year, with a capacity of 55 billion cubic metres (bcm).
+The energy delivered by the proposed infrastructure project will be equivalent to the amount of energy transported using between 600 and 700 liquified natural gas (LNG) tankers.

 Nord Stream 2 pipeline route

-Nord Stream 2 is planned to follow the route laid down by the Nord Stream pipeline and run through the Baltic Sea from the St Petersburg region (Russia) to Baltic Coast in north-east Germany.
+Nord Stream 2 will follow the route laid down by the Nord Stream pipeline and run through the Baltic Sea from the St Petersburg region (Russia) to Baltic Coast in north-east Germany.

-It will supply gas from the vast natural gas field of Bovanenkovo in Northern Russia's Yamal Peninsula, which is estimated to have 4.9tcm of gas reserves.
+It will supply gas from the vast natural gas field of Bovanenkovo in Northern Russia’s Yamal Peninsula, which is estimated to have 4.9 trillion cubic metres (tcm) of gas reserves.
 The pipeline will make a landing near Greifswald close to the German coast and will have no intermediate compressor station.

-The pipeline will traverse the territorial waters through the Exclusive Economic Zone (EEZ) of five countries, namely Russia; Finland; Sweden; Denmark and Germany.
+The route will traverse the territorial waters through the Exclusive Economic Zone (EEZ) of five countries including Russia, Finland, Sweden, Denmark, and Germany.

 Details of the gas pipeline

 The 1,200km pipeline will comprise twin-parallel lines running offshore on the bed of the Baltic Sea.
 With a total capacity of 55bcm of natural gas a year, the pipeline will be able to cover one-third of the new gas imports required in the next two decades.